-Dr. Ni Gao is an assistant Professor at KEDGE BS, teaching courses at both the Master and Bachelor levels, including International Business Environment and Strategy, Leadership and Change Management, International Business and Geostrategy, From Sustainable Development to Corporate Social Responsibility, Global Human Resource Management, among others.
-She completed her PhD in Science and Management at the Université de Pau (France) and focused her doctoral dissertation on the Strategies and Organisation of Chinese Enterprises in France, with a specific emphasis on the investment strategies of Chinese multinational companies in Europe and their internationalization strategies.
+Ni Gao is assistant professor at KEDGE Business School, teaching courses at both the Bachelor and Master levels, including International Business Environment and Strategy, From Sustainable Development to Corporate Social Responsibility, International Business and Geostrategy, Leadership and Change Management, among others.
+She completed her PhD in Science and Management at the Université de Pau (France) and focused her doctoral dissertation on the Strategies and Organisation of Chinese enterprises in Europe, with a specific emphasis on the investment strategies of Chinese multinational in France and their internationalization strategies.